ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/random_walk.png" alt="Random walk">
 </p>

+These are the distributions of the positions (distances) after 4, 8, and 16 steps.
+Notice how as the number of steps increase, the distribution converges on a Gaussian (red one).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/hist_vs_steps.png" alt="Random walk">